 The main interest here is that this format allows you to retain your audience and bring them back on your channels on a regular basis.
-In this sense, it is a bit like the Advent calendars.

 1.“I am a world-famous football player.” (e.g. day 1 or week 1)

 2. “I climbed the ladder until I became one of the best players in Europe.”

 3. “My coach is Zinédine Zidane, as I play at Real Madrid.”